 Should I Purchase UIM?

-Even when at-fault drivers carry the basic minimum amount of liability coverage, it may not be enough to cover all of your expenses.
-Don't be left paying for injuries and damages that aren't your fault.
-Speak with a knowledgeable attorney now about UIM coverage and policy limit amounts to learn more.
+Even when at-fault drivers carry the basic minimum amount of liability coverage, it may not be enough to cover all your expenses.
+Don't get left paying for injuries and damages that aren't your fault.
+Speak with a knowledgeable personal injury lawyer about insurance information and policy limit amounts to learn more.

 Underinsured Motorist Coverage: Related Resources

-- Single Car Accident: Am I Always At Fault?
+- Single Car Accident: Am I Always at Fault?

 - Contributory and Comparative Negligence

 - Fault and Liability for Motor Vehicle Accidents

 Confused About Underinsured Motorist Coverage?
 Speak With a Car Accident Lawyer About Your Claim